Prenatal care in the United States: Infant mortality

-In 2000, the United States ranked 27th among industrialized countries for their relatively high infant mortality rate.
-Data from 2003 shows that the infant mortality rate was 6.9 deaths per 1,000 per live births.
+In 2000, the United States ranked 27th among industrialized countries for its relatively high infant mortality rate.
+Data from 2003 shows that the infant mortality rate was 6.9 deaths per 1,000 live births.
 Every year in the United States, 27,864 infants die before their first birthday.
 The United States' mortality rate is one of the highest amongst other developed countries.
 It is associated with maternal health, socioeconomic conditions, and public health practices.

 Inadequate use of prenatal care is a strong predictor of low infant birth weight, prematurity, and infant mortality.

 Improving prenatal care

-Although disadvantaged populations continue to face decreased access to high-quality prenatal care, there are suggested plans of actions with the purpose of decreasing the extent of health care inequalities.
+Although disadvantaged populations continue to face decreased access to high-quality prenatal care, there are suggested plans of action to decrease the extent of healthcare inequalities.
 The Healthy People 2010 Program, a nationwide set of goals for health promotion and disease prevention, set a goal that by 2010, 90% of mothers, both of high and low incomes, would be able to access adequate care early.
 The 2020 Healthy People goal for prenatal care is that 77.6% of pregnant females receive early and adequate prenatal care; 70% received such care in 2007.

 Preventing unintended pregnancy

-Preventing unintended pregnancies would have many desirable health, social and financial results, including increasing the proportion of pregnancies with adequate and timely access to prenatal care.
+Preventing unintended pregnancies would have many desirable health, social, and financial results, including increasing the proportion of pregnancies with adequate and timely access to prenatal care.
 Programs to help reduce unintended pregnancy include increased education about and access to contraceptives and improved sex education.